aperezdc/perezdecastro.org/2016/snabbwalls-l7spy-analyzer.markdown

 </figure>

-Packets entering one of the ends are forwarded unmodified to the other end, in both directions.
-Packets are scanned as they flow through the application.
+Packets entering one of the ends are forwarded unmodified to the other end, in both directions, and they are scanned as they pass through the application.

-The only mandatory connection is the receiving side of either *south* or *north*: this allows for using `L7Spy` as a “kitchen sink” which swallows and scans packets, without them being sent anywhere.
-As an example, this can be used to connect a [RawSocket application](https://github.com/snabbco/snabb/tree/master/src/apps/socket) to `L7Spu`, attach the `RawSocket` to an existing network interface, and do passive analysis of the traffic passing through that interface:
+The only mandatory connection is the receiving side of either *south* or *north*: this allows for using `L7Spy` as a “kitchen sink”, swallowing the scanned packets without sending them anywhere.
+As an example, this can be used to connect a [RawSocket application](https://github.com/snabbco/snabb/tree/master/src/apps/socket) to `L7Spy`, attach the `RawSocket` to an existing network interface, and do passive analysis of the traffic passing through that interface:

 <figure style="text-align:center">